How to Fix a Damaged Skin Barrier (What Actually Works + What to Stop Doing)

 STEP 6: PROTECT YOUR FACE (WHEN YOU'RE ACTUALLY OUTSIDE)

 I'm supposed to tell you to wear sunscreen every single day, even indoors, even when it's cloudy, even when you're just thinking about going outside.
-But here's my reality: I don't go outside that much.
-And when I do, it's not for long.
-So I let myself get the benefits of the sun on those short, rare occasions without slathering on SPF.
+But here's my reality: I don't go outside that much, and when I do, it's not for long, so I let myself get the benefits of the sun on those short, rare occasions without slathering on SPF.

-That said, if you're outside regularly or for extended periods, sunscreen matters, especially when your barrier is compromised and extra sensitive to UV damage.
+That said, if you're outside regularly or for extended periods, sunscreen matters, especially when your barrier is compromised and you're extra sensitive to UV damage.
+If your barrier is damaged, your skin is more sensitive to the sun.
+Do what you can tolerate.
+Don’t make it worse by trying to be perfect.

 If you're going to wear it: Mineral sunscreens (zinc oxide-based) are gentler on damaged barriers.
 Chemical sunscreens can sting when your skin is already angry.
 Throw on a hat and sunglasses, too.
 Sun protection doesn't have to be all about products.

 If SPF does burn or sting right now: Skip it until your barrier calms down.
 A few weeks without sunscreen while you're mostly indoors won't ruin your life.
 A damaged barrier that can't heal because you're irritating it daily will.